gabrielekerete60/fixbms/Android_Conversion_Guide.md

 ### 📱 Step 4: Run on Android

 It's time to see your app running on an Android device!
-This requires two terminals running at the same time.
+This requires two terminals running at the same time if you are testing locally.

-1.  **Terminal 1: Run your local server:** You must have your Next.js development server running for the app to connect to it.
+1.  **If testing locally, run your local server:** You must have your Next.js development server running for the app to connect to it.
+For a live URL, you can skip this.
     > Keep this terminal running.
     ```bash
     npm run dev